 - Mailing a handwritten card

 - Sending an “I’m thinking of you” text, meme or card

 - Sending flowers

 Praying for your loved ones — and letting them know you are — is also a great way to show them they’re supported.
 Inviting others to pray as well can keep someone who could use some extra prayers encouraged and show them they’re surrounded in love and support.

 Money conversations can be awkward, but if you pick up on a need to financially help a friend, neighbor, colleague or family member, take action.
 Remember, you don’t have to shoulder it alone.
 Band together with others and offer to help out financially by:

-Or, in particularly difficult situations, you might start a GoFundMe page.
+Or, in particularly difficult situations, you might start a fundraising page.